xz0127/tp/docs/UserGuide.md

 02-December-2020 |

 **Q**: My data was accidentally deleted and I can't undo it.
 How do I restore my data?<br>
+**A**: You can restore the data from your previous session by following the steps below:
-**A**: Look for a backup file in the data folder of your Nuudle's home folder.
-Open the backup file and copy the 2 backup data files inside.
+1. Look for a backup file in the data folder of your Nuudle's home folder.

+2. Open the backup file and copy the 2 data files inside.

+3. Navigate back to the main data folder in your Nuudle's home folder.

-Override the current data files in the data folder by pasting the previously copied files.<br>
+4. Override the current data files in the main data folder by pasting the previously copied files.

-The previous session's data will then be restored when you start up Nuudle again.
+5. The previous session's data is now restored and you can access it by starting up the Nuudle application.